TEN7-Archive/tractorbeam/README.md

 Tractorbeam is built and supported by [TEN7](https://ten7.com/).
 We create and care for Drupal-powered websites.

 ## How Tractorbeam works, the short version
-Tractorbeam is a powerful product, but there’s no GUI (yet), so you need a bit of technical knowledge to set up:
+Tractorbeam is a powerful product, but there’s no GUI (yet), so you need a bit of technical knowledge to:
-* the Docker container to hold Tractorbeam
+* set up the Docker container to hold Tractorbeam
-* setting up the schedule it runs on
+* configure Docker to run Tractorbeam at the desired frequency
-* the YAML file that tells Tractorbeam which information to back up
+* write the YAML file that tells Tractorbeam which information to back up
-* the S3 destinations
+* set up the S3 stores (or other destinations)

 Here’s how Tractorbeam works:
-* You set up a Docker container, and install Tractorbeam into it.
+* Set up a Docker container, and install Tractorbeam into it.
-* You configure a YAML document that tells Tractorbeam which sites you want to back up.
+* Cnfigure a YAML document that tells Tractorbeam which sites you want to back up.
-* You configure the Docker container to run whatever backup frequency schedule you want Tractorbeam to run on.
+* Configure the Docker container to run whatever backup frequency schedule you want Tractorbeam to run on.
 * At the backup time, the Docker container will read that YAML document, parse where the sources of data are that it needs to back up, grab those sources.
 * Tractorbeam will push the backups to any S3-compatible hosting provider.